PHP Include And Post Exploitation

 Let say that the client want to transmit the string AAAA to the server, it will send a DNS request to resolve AAAA.pentesterlab.com, this DNS request will be forwarded to the client DNS server and to all servers until it reaches the DNS server from pentesterlab.com.
 This way the string AAAA has been passed through all the DNS servers up to the server.
 Then the server want to send back the string BBBB to the client, it will used the legitimate DNS response and the information will be forward to the client after being relayed by all the DNS servers used when the request was sent.

-Here, the compromised system will be the dns2tcp client, it will send a request to retrieve the command it needs to run, once it receive the response, it will run the command and send back the result to the server.
+Here, the compromised system will be the dns2tcp client, it will send a request to retrieve the command it needs to run, once it receives the response, it will run the command and send back the result to the server.

 For example, let say we are using the zone d.pentesterlab.com for our dns2tcp server.
 We will run the following commands:

-• on the compromised system:
+• On the compromised system.

-• on the server:
+• On the server.

 Conclusion